-So far, more than 100,000 small businesses have joined the Gusto payroll bandwagon and they continue to use it for organizing their employee payrolls, submitting payrolls directly to their employees’ bank accounts, automating their payroll schedules, calculating payroll taxes, filing federal, state, and local taxes, automating employee deductions, etc.
+So far, more than 100,000 small businesses have joined the Gusto payroll bandwagon and they continue to use it for organizing their employee payrolls, submitting payrolls directly to their employees’ bank accounts, automating their payroll schedules, calculating payroll taxes (payroll calculator and paycheck calculator), filing federal, state, and local taxes, automating employee deductions, etc.

 Then when it comes to human resource administration, Gusto is renowned for its employee onboarding, time tracking, employee surveying, document management, compliance management, and roles organization tools.
 You even get to build handbooks for your workers as well as a visual organization chart of all the departments and employees.